gotify/website/docs/nginx.md

 # At a subpath

-Here is the equivalent of the sample config above but running in a subpath
+Here is the equivalent of the sample config above but running on a subpath

 ```nginx
 upstream gotify {